-- the Money Advice Service – Your Money – provides information and advice on issues such as credit cards and loans, mortgages and homes, insurance, pensions and retirement, savings and investments, tax and benefits.
+- the Money Advice Service – Your Money – provides information and advice on issues such as credit cards, loans, mortgages, housing, insurance, pensions, retirement, savings, investments, tax and benefits.

 - National Debtline – gives free, confidential and independent advice to people with debt problems.

-- The CCCS – Consumer Credit Counselling Service – is a national debt help charity who offer free advice to help people who are in financial difficulty.
+- The CCCS – Consumer Credit Counselling Service – is a national ‘debt help’ charity who offer free advice to people who are in financial difficulty.
 They are the Citizens Advice Bureau’s preferred partner for debt management plans and they are endorsed by the Archbishop of Canterbury.
 They provide free, independent and realistic advice on personal budgeting, use of credit and dealing with debt problems including debt repayment.

 - The Debt Support Trust – is a registered charity who can give you expert debt advice and support if you are struggling to manage your debts.